atk4/data/README.md

 Actions provide a unified interface for performing aggregation, using expressions inside other model conditions or performing multi-record operations such as deletion.
 Actions always respect boundaries of defined DataSet.

-For data-bases that do not support capabilities, it's possible to provide in-PHP implementation for multi-record operations.
+For databases that do not support capabilities, it's possible to provide an in-PHP implementation for multi-record operations.

-Finally your Business Logic will work with a supplied database transparently.
-You don't have to switch all of the database at once, but you can move individual business entities between databases, cache or session:
+Finally, your Business Logic will work with a supplied database transparently.
+You don't have to switch all of the databases at once, but you can move individual business entities between databases, cache or session:

 ``` php
 $m = new my\Model_User($mysql_db);